This area of our website is dedicated to helping parents and carers support students to achieve their potential.

 Power-point presentations from the Year 10 and 11 Information Evenings can be found under the Parents tab in the ‘Resources from meetings section

-Please Click here for our advice and tips on preparing for GCSE success booklet
+Please Click here (MISSING FILE) for our advice and tips on preparing for GCSE success booklet

 Understanding the new 9 to 1 GCSE grading scale